MFS Receives 2025 Portland Business Journal Philanthropy Impact Award

 Looking Ahead

-As MFS continues into our 75th anniversary year, we remain committed to expanding opportunity and uplifting the inherent strengths of the culturally diverse communities we serve.
+As MFS continues into our 75th anniversary year, we are grateful to have an opportunity to partner with the many community members who access our programs.There are people from many generations and cultures who inspire all that we do.
 Today’s recognition is both a celebration and a reminder: the work continues, and our community is stronger when we move forward together.

 Thank you for being part of this journey.